dnsimple/dnsimple-support/content/articles/txt-record.markdown

 ### When you provide a deserialized TXT record content

-We will consider this validation scenario when the TXT record content you provide is not wrapped between double quotes.
-This is probably the most common scenario we have too.
+We will consider this validation scenario when the TXT record content you provide is not wrapped in double quotes.
+This is the most common scenario.

-On this scenario, there aren't many limitations on what you can do beyond a hard limit of 1000 characters for the serialized version of the content you provide.
+In this scenario, there are few limitations on what you can do beyond a hard limit of 1000 characters for the serialized version of your content.
 See the next section to understand what we mean about the serialized version of the TXT record content.

 Here's an example of this using our API: